5 Powerful Anti-Bullying YouTube Videos For Tweens And Teens

 While there is definitely such a thing as too much screen time, there are also some major benefits to watching videos that teach important lessons.
 These anti-bullying videos, specifically, can give you a chance to dive into this key topic together in a productive way.
 Talking with kids about intense subjects like cyberbullying, sexual content, online predators, and other online issues can be tough.
 But using YouTube as a resource can help your tween or teen relate to the topics you are discussing with them.
 Plus, we’re always here to support you by sending you an alert if your child experiences cyberbullying, predation, or something else.

 First, we have “The Bully.”
-This short film, created by 12-year-old Jonah Maxwell, has racked up over a million views.
+This short film, created by 12-year-old Jonah Maxwell, has racked up over a million views, and is one of the most powerful YouTube videos on this list.
 With the help of his father, Jonah crafted a poignant message about the impact of bullying and cyberbullying on today’s kids.
 Additionally, he provides tips and encouragement for those who are currently being bullied.
 If you’re looking for a way to give your child the opportunity to open up about bullying that they may have experienced themselves, this might be a good choice for watching together.

 Next up is “Silent,” an award-winning short film about a girl who is deaf.
 Made by high school freshman Lindsey Hunter, “Silent” focuses on the power of kindness and the importance of being an “upstander” — not just a passive bystander.
-This video is a great conversation starter if you’d like to encourage your kid to become a leader at their own school.
+This video is a great conversation starter if you’d like to encourage your kid to become a leader at their own school, and can help them become interested in YouTube videos that can inspire positive change.

 “Thirteen” was written and directed by Robert Randall for the Young Actors Project.
 This anti-bullying video addresses bullying at the middle-school level by telling the story of a 13-year-old named Caroline, who struggles with fitting in and wants to learn how to “just be herself.”
 Pretty much every teen and tween feels insecure about something, so “Thirteen” can help your family talk about the importance of celebrating other people’s differences rather than making fun of them.